 Dr. Darryl Hodgkinson places significant importance on the personal relationship he forms with his patients.
 This is one of the main points that sets him apart in his field, as does the comfortable environment he creates with his Double Bay Day Surgery to ease the surgical process and provide the best possible results.
 The trust in Dr. Hodgkinson’s high quality of work and the experience provided by his team has made him one of the most sought after top surgeons in Australia.

-- I’m not really worried about how I look, but I am having issues with my peripheral vision.
+I am having issues with my peripheral vision.
 Is cosmetic surgery the right path?

 If problems via an obstruction to your peripheral vision are the main or sole driver of your research into cosmetic procedures, Dr. Hodgkinson may be able to help.
 While not all reasons for cosmetic surgery are purely aesthetic, it is essential also to recognise that not all causes of peripheral vision obstruction can be rectified via these procedures.